Installing 1E Content Distribution Tools

 Nomad Configuration Manager console extensions

-To confirm the extensions have been successfully installed, start the Configuration Manager console, check Nomad extensions have been added for:
+To confirm the extensions have been successfully installed follow these steps.
+Start the Configuration Manager console, check Nomad extensions have been added for Default Client Settings and Package Properties.

 Default Client Settings

-The ribbon has a 1E Nomad button.
-Click it and choose Nomad Properties (as shown in the image) or, right-click the Default Client Settings and choose 1E Nomad→Nomad Properties.
+2. The ribbon has a 1E Nomad button.
+Click it and choose Nomad Properties (as shown in the image) or, right-click the Default Client Settings and choose 1E Nomad > Nomad Properties.

 For details about the available options for setting Nomad as a download provider for applications and software updates in Configuration Manager, refer to Distributing software with Content Distrubution and Configuration Manager and Enabling Nomad for Applications and Software Updates.